 What is a caprese salad?

-Caprese is a simple Italian salad makes of fresh mozzarella cheese, tomatoes and basil, seasoned with plenty of olive oil and salt.
+Caprese is a simple Italian salad made of fresh mozzarella cheese, tomatoes and basil, seasoned with plenty of olive oil and salt.
 Balsamic vinegar is also a popular addition.
 You can make your salad as simple or as fancy, but adding ingredients you like, in order to make it more filling.

 - Once cooked, drain the water, drizzle a splash of olive oil over, toss well, and set aside.

-To make the grilled chicken, cut up the chicken breast into small chunks, season well, then grill for about 3-4 minutes on a side until cooked through.
+- To make the grilled chicken, cut up the chicken breast into small chunks, season well, then grill for about 3-4 minutes on a side until cooked through.

-To make the dressing, mix together the olive oil, balsamic vinegar and chopped basil, and drizzle it over the salad.
+- To make the dressing, mix together the olive oil, balsamic vinegar and chopped basil, and drizzle it over the salad.
 Season with salt and pepper to taste.

-How do you store the pasta salad?
+How to store pasta salad